Adversarial Estimation of Riesz Representers

+Many parameters traditionally studied in statistics and econometrics are functionals, i.e. scalar summaries, of an underlying regression function \cite{hasminskii1979nonparametric,pfanzagl1982lecture,klaassen1987consistent,robinson1988root,powell1989semiparametric,van1991differentiable,bickel1993efficient}.
+For example, $g_0(X)=\E(Y|X)$ may be a regression function in a space $\mcG$, and the parameter of interest $\theta(g_0)$ may be the average policy effect of transporting the covariates according to $t(X)$, so that the functional is $ \theta:g\mapsto \E[g\{t(X)\}-g(X)]$ \cite{stock1989nonparametric}.
+Under regularity conditions, there exists a function $a_0$ called the Riesz representer that represents $\theta$ in the sense that $\theta(g)=\E\{a_0(X)g(X)\}$ for all $g\in \mcG.$\footnote{The representer $a_0$ exists when $\theta$ is a bounded functional, which is necessary for regular estimation.} For the average policy effect, it is the density ratio $a_0(X)=f_t(X)/f(X)-1$, where $f_t(X)$ is the density of $t(X)$ and $f(X)$ is the density of $X$.
+More generally, for any bounded linear functional $\theta(g)=\E\{m(Z;g)\}$, where $g:\mcX\rightarrow \R$ and $\mcX\subset \mcZ$, there exists a Riesz representer $a_0$ such the functional $\theta(g)$ can be evaluated by simply taking the inner product between $a_0$ and $g$.

+Estimating the Riesz representer of a linear functional is a critical building block in a variety of tasks.
+First and foremost, $a_0$ appears in the asymptotic variance of any semiparametrically efficient estimator of the parameter $\theta(g_0)$, so to construct an analytic confidence interval, we require an estimator $\hat{a}$ \cite{newey1994asymptotic}.
+Second, because $a_0$ appears in the asymptotic variance, $\hat{a}$ can be directly incorporated into estimation of the parameter $\theta(g_0)$ to ensure semiparametric efficiency \cite{robins1995analysis,robins1995semiparametric,van2006targeted,zheng2011cross,belloni2012sparse,luedtke2016statistical,belloni2017program,chernozhukov2018double,chernozhukov2022locally}.
+Third, $a_0$ may admit a structural interpretation in its own right.
+In asset pricing, $a_0$ is the stochastic discount factor, and $\hat{a}$ is used to price financial derivatives \cite{hansen1997assessing,ait1998nonparametric,bansal1993no,chen2019deep}.

-The Riesz representer may be a difficult object to estimate.
-Even for simple regression functionals such as policy effects, its closed form involves ratios of densities.
-In restricted models, where the regression is known to belong to a certain function class, there is the further difficulty of projecting the Riesz representer accordingly.
+The Riesz representer may be difficult to estimate.
+Even for the average policy effect, its closed form involves a density ratio.